-The Food scheme has been ongoing with participants from several countries since 1988.
-Currently, three PT rounds with 2-4 test items each are organised each year.
+The Food scheme currently consists of three PT rounds per year, each with 2-4 test items.

 The scheme contains more than 25 different quantitative and qualitative analytical parameters - bacteria, moulds and yeasts - including the analyses of pathogenic bacteria normally searched for in food.
 Some parameters are part of two or all testing rounds.
-The parameters are presented on the webpage.